 Data from three large, nationally representative samples of kindergarten students indicate that on standardized tests, socioeconomic and-to some extent-racial school readiness gaps in school readiness have narrowed over the last dozen years (see Figure 3 for summary of these trends).
 The declines in socioeconomic gaps and in white-Hispanic gaps in academic skills at kindergarten entry are moderately large and statistically significant; the estimated declines in white-black math and reading gaps are somewhat smaller, and are not statistically significant in reading and are only marginally significant in math.
+The evidence regarding trends in gaps in other measures of school readiness are less clear.
+Racial gaps in teacher-reported measures of self-control and approaches to learning declined by 30-50%.
+We find no evidence, however, that income gaps in these dimensions of readiness changed significantly.

-Our estimates suggest that the 90/10 income achievement gap in math skills at kindergarten entry declined at a rate of 0.010 standard deviations per year over the 1998-2010 period; the reading gap declined at a rate of 0.016 standard deviations per year.
-To put this in context, Reardon (2011) found that the 90/10 income achievement gap grew by roughly 0.35-0.40 standard deviations from cohorts born in the mid-1970s to those born in the early 1990s, a growth rate of roughly 0.020 standard deviations per year.
-So the rate of decline in the kindergarten readiness 90/10 income gaps appears to be somewhere between 50 and 80% as rapid as the rate of increase in the gap in the prior two decades.
+How meaningful are these changes?
+The income achievement gaps in kindergarten entry math and reading declined at the rate of 0.008 and 0.014 standard deviations per year, respectively, over the 1998-2010 period.
+To put this in context, Reardon (2011) found that the 90/10 income achievement gap grew by roughly 0.020 standard deviations per year among cohorts born in the mid-1970s to those born in the early 1990s.
+So the rate of decline in the kindergarten readiness 90/10 income gaps appears to be somewhere between 40 and 70% as rapid as the rate of increase in the gap in the prior two decades.
 Looked at this way, the rate of decline from 1998 to 2010 is not trivial.
-Nonetheless, the gaps were roughly 1.25 standard deviations in 1998; at the rates the gaps declined in the last 12 years, it will take another 65-110 years for them to be completely eliminated.
+Nonetheless, the gaps were roughly 1.25 standard deviations in 1998; at the rates the gaps declined in the last 12 years, it will take another 60-110 years for them to be completely eliminated.
+The rate of decline in the white-Hispanic and white-black math gaps are similar in magnitude.